gamemanual0/gm0/source/docs/software/using-android-studio.rst

 - `Windows <https://docs.alfresco.com/4.2/tasks/fot-addpath.html>`_
 - `Unix/Linux <https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path>`_

-If you want to use ADB anywhere, you can set a system variable for it.
-Simply follow an online tutorial for adding to PATH and set the PATH to the :code:`platform-tools` directory.
+If you want to use ADB from any directory, add it to PATH.
+Follow an online tutorial for adding to PATH and set the PATH to the :code:`platform-tools` directory.
 Once you do that, you can run ADB commands from anywhere on your system.

 Connecting to a Phone Wirelessly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~